sangyl23/Multi-Task-Learning-for-Mobility-Management/README.md

 In our code, we have provided the data set for test.
 If you want to reproduce the data set, please follow these steps:

 ### Outdoor 1
- 1. Download the original ray-tracking dataset from https://www.deepmimo.net/scenarios/o1-scenario/ [1].
+ 1. Download the original ray-tracking dataset from https://www.deepmimo.net/scenarios/o1-scenario/ [1], and extract it in `Raytracing_scenarios`.
  2. Run `Generator_Originaldata.m`.
  3. If you want UE performs the rectilinear motion, run `Generator_MTL.m`.
 If you want UE performs the spiral motion, run `Generator_MTL_spiral_2D.m`.
  You can adjust UE velocities and signal-to-noise ratios (SNRs) of the beam received signals in `Generator_MTL.m`.

 ### Outdoor 1 Blockage
- 1. Download the original ray-tracking dataset from https://www.deepmimo.net/scenarios/o1-blockage-scenario/ [1].
+ 1. Download the original ray-tracking dataset from https://www.deepmimo.net/scenarios/o1-blockage-scenario/ [1], and extract it in `Raytracing_scenarios`.
  2. Run `Generator_Originaldata.m`.
  3. Run `Generator_MTL.m`.